odoo/documentation/content/legal/terms/enterprise.rst

 --------------------

-The standard charges for the Odoo Enterprise subscription and the Services are based on the number of Users and the installed Apps used by the Customer, and specified in writing at the conclusion of the Agreement.
+The standard charges for the Odoo Enterprise subscription and the Services are based on the number of Users and the Subscription Plan used by the Customer, and specified in writing at the conclusion of the Agreement.

-When during the Term, the Customer has more Users or more installed Apps than specified at the time of conclusion of this Agreement, the Customer agrees to pay an extra fee equivalent to the applicable list price (at the beginning of the Term) for the additional Users or Apps, for the remainder of the Term.
+When during the Term, the Customer has more Users or uses features that require another Subscription Plan than specified at the time of conclusion of this Agreement, the Customer agrees to pay an extra fee equivalent to the applicable list price (at that time) for the additional Users or the required Subscription Plan, for the remainder of the Term.

 In addition, services for Covered Extra Modules are charged based on the number of lines of code in these modules.
-When the Customer opts for the maintenance of Covered Extra Modules, the charge is a monthly fee of 16€ per 100 lines of code (rounded up to the next hundred), unless otherwise specified in writing at the conclusion of the Agreement.
+When the Customer opts for the maintenance of Covered Extra Modules, the charge is a monthly fee per 100 lines of code (rounded up to the next hundred), as specified in writing at the conclusion of the Agreement.
 Lines of code will be counted with the ``cloc`` command of the Software, and include all text lines in the source code of those modules, regardless of the programming language (Python, Javascript, XML, etc.), excluding blank lines, comment lines and files that are not loaded when installing or executing the Software.

-When the Customer requests an upgrade, for each Covered Extra Module that has not been covered by a maintenance fee for the last 12 months, Odoo SA may charge a one-time extra fee of 16€ per 100 lines of code, for each missing month of coverage.
+When the Customer requests an upgrade, for each Covered Extra Module that has not been covered by a maintenance fee for the last 12 months, Odoo SA may charge a one-time extra fee for each missing month of coverage.

 .. _charges_renewal: